Who was Huang Yong Ping

 Theater of the World was exhibited at the Solomon R. Guggenheim Museum in New York between October 2017 and January 2018.
 Alongside this piece, Huang showed other works that also date back to his Dadaist years.

-This major exhibition, the largest of its kind in North America, encompassed works from 1989 to 2008, a period that was known as the most transformative period of Chinese contemporary art.
+This major exhibition, the largest of its kind in North America, encompassed works from 1989 to 2008, a period known as the most transformative period of Chinese contemporary art.
 The works offered an interpretive survey of the influence of the cold war, the rise of China, and the spread of globalization, in short, all the social transformations that brought China to the global map.

 Regardless of the challenge that the artwork is facing today, the Bilbao Guggenheim said that they need to display the work, citing for expression.
 The museum’s management knows that some people would oppose the display, and they respect their protest.
 However, they stated that the museum had the responsibility to protect the artist’s creation.